wraikes/wraikes.github.io/index.md

 ##### I'm a (Titanic) Survivor

 This [script](Titanic.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
-The data can be downloaded via [Kaggle](https://www.kaggle.com/c/titanic/data).
+The data can be downloaded at <https://www.kaggle.com/c/titanic/data>.

 --------